fhur/automata/README.md

 # automata

-A Clojure library designed to ... well, that part is up to you.
+A clojure library that implements regular expressions using the classic to NFA to DFA approach.

+This library is meant for learning purposes only, do not use in production.

 ## Usage